ES EN

 Beyond the Initial Assault: Characterizing Revictimization in Intimate Partner Violence and Its Implications for Women’s Health

-Marina J. Muñoz-Rivas1, Román Ronzón-Tirado1, Juan J. López-Ossorio2 and Natalia Redondo1
+Marina J. Muñoz-Rivas1, Román Ronzón-Tirado1, Juan J. López-Ossorio2, and Natalia Redondo1

 1Autonomous University of Madrid, Spain; 2State Secretariat for Security, Ministry of Interior, Madrid, Spain